Skip to content

 The meaning of oxymoron

-Put in plain English, an oxymoron is a literary device or figure of speech which uses opposing phraseology to emphasize or embellish writing.
+Put in plain English, an oxymoron is a literary device or figure of speech that uses opposing phraseology to emphasize or embellish writing.

 Common examples of oxymorons

-Oxymorons have become regular phrases and terms that people use all the time, (whether or not they realize they’re oxymorons)
+Oxymorons have become regular phrases and terms that people constantly use (whether or not they realize they’re using oxymorons).

 • civil war